 This function implements the eigenvector-based semiparametric spatial filtering approach in a linear regression framework using ordinary least squares (OLS).
-Eigenvectors are selected by an unsupervised stepwise regression technique.
-Supported selection criteria are the minimization of residual autocorrelation, maximization of model fit, significance of residual autocorrelation, and the statistical significance of eigenvectors.
+Eigenvectors are selected either by an unsupervised stepwise regression procedure or by a penalized regression approach.
+The stepwise procedure supports selection criteria based on the minimization of residual autocorrelation, maximization of model fit, significance of residual autocorrelation, and the statistical significance of eigenvectors.
 Alternatively, all eigenvectors in the candidate set can be included as well.

 lmFilter(